Natures Secrets

 * Wear gloves when handling fresh Nettles.

-* Avoid if pregnant or breastfeeding unless under professional guidance.
+* Avoid if pregnant or breastfeeding.

 * Diuretic effects may interact with medications or low blood pressure.
+Check with your doctor.

-~Enjoy all the Nettles benefits!
+~ Enjoy all the Nettles benefits!